Parameterized TDOA: TDOA estimation for mobile target localization in a time-division broadcast positioning system: Numerical Simulation

-where $\boldsymbol{\hat{p}}$ denotes the estimated position and $\boldsymbol{p}_{\text{true}}$ denotes the true position of the target.
-The ground truth of position is taken as the instantaneous position at the start of each frame, and $t_u$ is selected as those moments for P-TDOA estimation in \eqref{eq8}.
-For each type of experiment, we conduct $N_{\text{sim}}=10000$ simulations, where the positions, velocity and clock parameters vary as well.
+where $\hat{\boldsymbol{p}}_u^{(m)}$ and $\boldsymbol{p}_u^{(m)}$ represent the estimated position of target $u$ and its ground truth at the beginning of frame $m$.
+For each type of experiment, we conduct $N_{\text{sim}}=10000$ Monte-Carlo simulations.
+In each Monte Carlo simulation, the anchor distribution, target dynamics, and clock parameters vary.